Homeomorphistic/University-projects/README.md

 In 2019 coronavirus has given rise to global pandemic.
 Now the disease is a worldwide problem, so governments and scientists are looking for solutions to stop the pandemic.
 One tool for understanding the problem are _**deterministic models**_ that use _**differential equations**_.
 The model employed to predict the pandemic outbreak is an _**infectious disease dynamics model (SEIR model)**_.

+## ** Heat equation [Python]**

+The heat equation is one of many partial differential equations, yet it is one of the most studied among physicists and mathematicians.
+It is important in many fields of applied mathematics including probability theory and finacial mathematics.
+This project focuses on solving this equation on a rod (1 dimension) and a plate (2 dimensions) and presenting those solutions in 3D animations.

 ## **Monte Carlo methods and simulations [R]**

 This project is about simulating stochastic processes and using basic Monte Carlo methods to answer real problems of assembly line production.
 The projects shows strength of using simulations, instead of long-term gathering of data.
 The fundamental _**Crude Monte Carlo estimator (CMC)**_ is used extensively to answer questions about minimizing the cost of downtime of machines or the length of a queue in asembly line.